pulumi/docs/content/tutorials/pulumi-fundamentals/create-a-pulumi-project/index.md

 {{% /choosable %}}

-This command creates all the files we need, initializes a new stack named `dev` (an instance of our project), and installs any necessary dependencies.
+This command creates all of the files you need, initializes a new stack named `dev` (an instance of the project), and installs any necessary dependencies.

 ## Inspect your new project